zkalykov/-31github/README.md

 In this challenge organized by Growthhungry, participants are tasked with showcasing their commitment and skills by being active on GitHub for at least 31 out of 60 days.
 I will be documenting my journey, learning, and progress right here!

-## 🎯 Challenge Goals

-- [x] Follow @growthhungry and @dtaalai on Instagram.
-- [x] Mention three friends in the comment section who I want to take this challenge with.
-- [x] Fill out the Google form at the beginning and end of the challenge.
-- [x] Join the Telegram chat for continuous communication.
-- [x] Be active on my personal GitHub account and contribute to this repository (#31github) regularly.

 ## ✨ Participation Rules